CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

 11. How should we handle the interactivity of the task list?
 12. Should we rebuild or re-render the task list every time it's updated?
 13. How do the "I need another Pomodoro!" and "I finished!" buttons function alongside the TaskList object?
+14. The method of accepting the expected Pomodoro count as input from the user.

 ## Decision Outcomes